 Overall, it is best to consult with a professional before deciding to pressure wash drywall.
 They can assess the condition of the drywall and determine if pressure washing is an appropriate cleaning method or if an alternative approach should be used.

-See also Where To Buy Pressure Washer Nozzles
+See also How To Use Pressure Washer To Spray Trees

 Alternatives to Pressure Washing Drywall